 In terms of the revenue drivers, the basic idea is that TeaCo’s Revenue will be a function of: “Average Revenue per Store ($)” × “# of Stores”.

-The other key driver being, “Average Revenue Per Store”, which is a function of: “Average Order Price ($)” × “# of Orders per Store”
+The other key driver is, “Average Revenue Per Store”, which is calculated using the formula below.

 Using this logic, our “Average Revenue Per Store” comes out to approximately ~$400k in 2020.

 Be careful of the units used – as you can see in our model, we explicitly wrote out the units used for each to ensure the reviewer is aware of what units we are using.

 The “Average Order Price” was the unit economic we were working our way down to.
 The order price or average selling price (i.e. “ASP”) is usually the minimum level of specificity an LBO Model Test will need you to have.

 The purpose of doing this is: you want specific figures to reference (i.e. the average order price increased $X amount and the number of new stores opened was X, rather than revenue will grow X% just because it seems reasonable).

 Using those figures, we can build out our case functionalities.
 The three assumptions that will serve as the revenue drivers are the following:

 We will make assumptions for how these three variables will differ under the three cases, and this will ultimately drive our revenue for the year.

 The three revenue drivers we will forecast across the three case assumptions are shown below: